'Put on big-boy pants': Judge Merchan's lawfare against Trump goes to U.S. Supreme Court * WorldNetDaily * by Bob Unruh

 “Forcing President Trump to prepare for a criminal sentencing in a felony case while he is preparing to lead the free world as President of the United States in less than two weeks imposes an intolerable, unconstitutional burden on him that undermines these vital national interests,” Trump’s team argued.

-The court has ordered New York officials to respond immediately.
+The Supreme Court has ordered New York officials to respond by Thursday.

 BREAKING: Trump responds to Judge Merchan’s decision requiring him to appear for sentencing on January 10th. pic.twitter.com/k7chfRqlxP